 In 2018, the Discharger proposed a “12-inch thick foundation layer” for the final cover system for Landfill 1 in its May 2018 Revised Preliminary/Partial Final Closure and Post-Closure Maintenance Plan (2018 PC/PFC/PMP).
 The Central Valley Water Board found that the slope stability analysis supporting the proposed vertical expansion needed to be revised to incorporate updated seismic hazard analysis and required the Discharger to submit an updated slope stability analysis (as an amendment or revision to the PC/PFC/PMP) and conditionally approved the final cover systems as approved engineered alternative designs.
 (2019 Order, Finding 82.)

-On 21 February 2021, the Discharger to submitted the required updated slope stability analysis as an amendment to the PC/PFC/PMP.
+On 21 February 2021, the Discharger submitted the required updated slope stability analysis as an amendment to the PC/PFC/PMP.
 The analyses considered final cover systems described in Findings 5 and 6 of this Order, including one-foot soil foundation layer and a 40-mil LLDPE geomembrane layer, textured on both sides.

 The Discharger’s 2021 stability analysis identifies methodology used, considers regional and local seismic conditions and faulting, considers industry practice relating to factors of safety against landfill slope failure, describes assumptions employed, and uses the computer program PCSTABL5M (Achilleos, 1988) developed by Purdue University.
 The analytical methods used for the circular and sliding block failure modes in the slope stability analysis are the Bishop Simplified and Janbu Simplified methods of slices, respectively.
 The Discharger’s 2021 stability analysis concludes, in part, that “[b]ased on the location of the sections and the assumptions, the results of the scenarios analyzed meet the safety factor requirements for long-term global slope stability.”